 GEESE and SEAGULLS: It is very important that the geese and seagulls do not have a food source here.
 Please take all trash/garbage (even cigarette butts) with you when you leave the beach and island, and dispose of in your own trash containers.

-GRILLING: Gas fired and/or charcoal grill use is not allowed on decks or balconies, per Franklin and State Fire Code, which is based on NFPA standards: “a) Grills: …, no hibachi, gas-fired grills, charcoal grill or similar devices used for cooking, heating, or any other purpose shall be used or kindled on any balcony or under any overhanging portion, or within 10 feet (3m) of any structure”.
+GRILLING: Gas fired, charcoal, and or electric grill use or storage is not allowed on decks or balconies, per Franklin City and Wisconsin State Fire Code, which is based on NFPA standards: “a) Grills: …, no hibachi, grill, or other similar devices used for cooking, heating, or any other purpose shall be used or kindled on any balcony, under any overhanging portion, or within 10 feet (3m) of any structure”.
 Grilling on ground level is permissible, provided that the grill is at least 10 feet away from any structure.
 Smoke must not be a nuisance to neighbors or public roadways.
 Grills may be stored on first floor concrete patios, but must be a minimum of 10 feet from the building or any overhang while in use.

 COYOTES ON OUR PROPERTY: Coyotes have been sighted on our property, especially near wooded areas.
 Residents should NOT feed birds (or other animals) – the attraction of other animals at bird feeders is a major source of food for coyotes.
 If you encounter a coyote, you should stand your ground and make a lot of noise, which should be sufficient to scare it off.
 If you feel threatened by a coyote, immediately call the Franklin police department with the specific location.

 Tuckaway Shores is FHA Certified and VA Approved